 - Complete a Master Promissory Note (MPN) at www.studentloans.gov.
-You will need your pin number from the FAFSA to complete this step.
 When studying at a foreign school, a new Master Promissory Note is required each academic year.

 - Complete a Request letter indicating how much you would like to borrow up to the maximum of the academic level you are at (eg. Sophomore - $4,500 + $2,000).
 Please email firstname.lastname@example.org to request this letter be forwarded to you.